susisu/est-ocaml/README.md

 ```

 All fields are optional and the default values will be used if not specified.
-For example, if `-reader-options '((transpose true))'` is specified, tables will be transposed (rows and columns are interchanged), while the default separators will be used.

 ### Printers
 *Printers* are used to print data to the stream.

-You may specify a printer by `-printer` flag, but currently there is only one available printer `table`, which is used by default.
+You can specify a printer by `-printer` flag, but currently there is only one available printer `table` and it is used by default.

 Options for the printer can be specified by `-printer-options` flag, in an S-expression.
 The default options are as follows: